Odin LogoOdin

 Afternoon Workouts: Peak Performance Window (3-6 PM)

 If you could design the perfect workout time based purely on physiology, it would be 3-6 PM.
 This is when your body reaches its performance peak across nearly every measurable metric.
-Research from Chronobiology International and the Journal of Strength and Conditioning Research consistently shows that late afternoon training produces the best results for strength, power, and muscle activation.
+The Atkinson and Reilly review referenced throughout this guide consistently shows that late afternoon training aligns with peak strength, power, and muscle activation.

 Why Afternoon is Scientifically Optimal